garygeo-19/OpenArtMix/README.md

 ## Contributing to Open Art Mix
 If you have a script that you would like to contribute the basic steps are:
 1. Set up your script to acccept a input canvas (frameCanvasIn) and present an output canvas (canvasFrameOut).
-2. Add an event listen for messages from the parent window
+2. Add an event to listen for messages from the parent window:

 ```  window.addEventListener("message", receiver, false);```